A trace formula approach to control theorems for overconvergent automorphic forms: Introduction

-The isomorphism $H_{rig}^{1}(Y_{\mathbb{F}_{p}}^{ord},\mathcal{E}_{k})\cong M_{k}^{\dagger}/\theta^{k-1}M_{2-k}^{\dagger}$ may be generalised to very general PEL Shimura varieties (and probably Hodge/abelian type as well, if one has a suitable definition of the ordinary locus) using Faltings's dual BGG complex; the argument presented in \cite{Joh} readily generalises as long as the basic ingredients are present.
+The isomorphism $H_{rig}^{1}(Y_{\Fp}^{ord},\mc{E}_{k})\cong M_{k}^{\dg}/\theta^{k-1}M_{2-k}^{\dg}$ may be generalised to very general compact Shimura varieties using Faltings's dual BGG complex; the argument presented in \cite{Joh} readily generalises as long as the basic ingredients are present (the non-compact case is more involved and requires restricting to cusp forms, see \cite{AIP}, \cite{HLTT} and \cite{Str}) .
 It is also insensitive to whether one works with the Shimura variety with full level or with Iwahori level at $p$ (the former is the case covered in \cite{Joh}, the latter is covered in this paper).
-Similarly the observation that if $f$ has small slope then $f\notin\theta^{k-1}M_{2-k}^{\dagger}$ also generalises to the same generality, using the observation in \cite{Joh} that this is a consequence of the fact that the central character remains constant throughout the dual BGG complex.
+In fact, in the setting of this paper the argument works well even with full $p^{n}$-structure for any $n$.
+Similarly the observation that if $f$ has small slope then $f\notin\theta^{k-1}M_{2-k}^{\dg}$ also generalises, using the observation in \cite{Joh} that this is a consequence of the fact that the central character remains constant throughout the dual BGG complex.
 These results, though proven in slightly different ways in the cases at hand, are common to \cite{Joh}, \cite{TX} and this paper and form the first half of the argument.
-It remains to carry out the analogue of computing $H_{rig}^{1}(Y_{\mathbb{F}_{p}}^{ord},\mathcal{E}_{k})$.
+It remains to carry out the analogue of computing $H_{rig}^{1}(Y_{\Fp}^{ord},\mc{E}_{k})$.
 In \cite{Joh}, we only computed a part of this group, which sufficed to deduce a control theorem; in \cite{TX} the whole group was computed using the geometric results mentioned above.